 Lastly, make sure to have a cooldown of some sort just to stretch and loosen the muscles so they do not get tight and cause pain or discomfort.
 I’d recommend foam rolling, a lat stretch, and a doorway stretch for chest because it will be tight and sore after this workout is done.

 Fit in a 45 to 90 second rest in between sets, just to keep the intensity relatively high to make this an effective workout.

 As you can see, this program is designed to destroy your upper chest at the beginning of the work out when you have the most energy.
 The reason behind the 30° angle for the first exercise is because on a 45° angle, some people tend to feel it more in their shoulders as opposed to their upper chest.
 After that we moved on to decline just so we can get full muscle activation from the entire, followed by 2 exercises that just exhaust the upper chest.

-If your gym doesn’t have a decline bench, you can sub in incline dumbbell as well, and if your gym doesn’t have a cable crossover or it’s in use, you can always switch out the cables for just basic incline flies but aim for high reps and a deep, hard contraction.
-Done properly with the right mind-muscle connection, and intensity, this workout will leave your chest burning and exhausted for a few days.
+If your gym doesn’t have a decline bench, you can sub in incline dumbbell as well, and if your gym doesn’t have a cable crossover or it’s in use, you can always switch out the cables for incline flies, but aim for high reps and a hard contraction.
+Done properly with the right mind-muscle connection and intensity, this workout will leave your chest burning for a few days.

 Building a chest takes hard work, commitment, and some serious reps.
 It’s not all about the weights — some bodyweight exercises work just as well.
 Remember to mix it up to keep yourself motivated and your muscles moving in different ways.
 These exercises are a great addition to any upper body workout if you’re after a big and chiselled chest.